 According to Harrison, many of the abandoned buildings and factory spaces in such places are turned into coffee shops, breweries, art galleries, and retail spaces – a movement led by younger Gen Xers and Millennials.
 She points out that this already happened in places like Youngstown, Ohio, for example, while in larger cities like Seattle, LA, or Boston, it takes a lot more money and access to capital to take these kinds of risks.

 Which cities are Gen Z hubs right now?
 The top 20 locations with the highest share of Gen Z apartment-seekers are mostly college towns or located near a college town.
-In these locations, Gen Z’s who are 21 and younger represent the majority of applications.
+In these locations, members of the Gen Z population who are 21 and younger represent the majority of applications.

 In the current socio-economic context that proliferated remote work, college communities in the middle of the country might just offer the promise of a different and better way to live and work, according to a recent study published by the Brookings Institute.